adslbarxatov/MafiaHelper/docs/index.md

 ### Implemented roles

 In the current version, each role in the game is associated with one available action.
-Additionally, some roles have certain "abilities".
+Additionally, some roles have certain “abilities”.

 ***Townspeople*** – an ordinary resident of the city, the main composition of the game.
 He always sleeps at night, therefore doesn’t know the roles of other players.